huriyilmaz/visualstudio-docs.tr-tr/docs/msbuild/task-writing.md

 ### <a name="description"></a>Açıklama

-Aşağıdaki örnek, SimpleTask3 önceki örnek görevi çağıran bir proje dosyası gösterir.
+Aşağıdaki örnekte, önceki örnek görev olan SimpleTask3'ün çağıran bir proje dosyası gösterilmektedir.

 ### <a name="code"></a>Kod